 After identifying the target audience, the next step is to develop detailed buyer personas.
 These fictional characters vividly depict your target customers’ key demographics, psychographics, goals, challenges, and purchasing behaviors.
 Creating comprehensive buyer personas requires both qualitative and quantitative market research.

-- Analyzing customer data like surveys, interviews, analytics
+- Analyzing customer data like surveys, interviews, and analytics

 - Reviewing online activity, forums, and reviews to understand consumer perception